hemilabs/heminetwork/localnode/NODE_RUNNING.md

 | hemi-min   | 2         | 12GB   | 2TB                     |
 | L1         | 6         | 24GB   | 3TB                     |

+> [!NOTE]
-Do note that over time disk space requirements will grow.
+>  Over time, these disk space requirements will grow.
 The above values represent the current requirements (as of Q1 2025) with a buffer that should be sufficient for at least an additional year.

 #### ulimits